ToniWonKanobi/theoveranalyzed.net/posts/2015/3/13/the-man-behind-the-apple-watch.md

 @@ Title=The Man Behind The Apple Watch
 @@ Date=2015-03-13 14:00
 @@ Link=http://howtospendit.ft.com/articles/77791-the-man-behind-the-apple-watch
 @@ Description=Jony Ive's profile in The New Yorker looks to be an excellent read.
-Nik Foulkes also wrote on Ive.
+Nick Foulkes also wrote on Ive.
-@@ Tags=Jony Ive, Apple Watch, Apple, business, design
+@@ Tags=Jony Ive, Apple Watch, Apple, business, design, Nick Foulkes

-I still haven't read The New Yorker's Jony Ive [piece,](http://www.newyorker.com/magazine/2015/02/23/shape-things-come) but this one by Nick Foulkes was a nice intro.
+I still haven't read The New Yorker's Jony Ive [piece,][newyorker] but this one by Nick Foulkes was a nice intro.

 There were also some neat little tidbits about Apple Watch: